 What are LDL and HDL cholesterol?

-When people talk about good cholesterol and bad cholesterol, they are referring to low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+When people talk about good cholesterol and bad cholesterol, they are referring to the types of lipoproteins in the blood which are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
 LDL is the “bad” cholesterol since it increases your risk for heart disease.
 HDL is the “good” cholesterol since it lowers your risk of heart disease.

 What are triglycerides?

 Triglycerides are a type of fat that your body uses to store energy from the food you eat.
 They are the most common type of fat found in your body.
 “About one-quarter of U.S. adults have high triglyceride levels,” Dr. Hirsch said.
-High levels of triglycerides along with high LDL cholesterol and low HDL cholesterol levels are linked to fatty buildups in the artery walls and a higher risk of heart disease.
+High levels of triglycerides along with high LDL cholesterol and low HDL cholesterol levels are linked to plaque buildups in the artery walls and raises your risk of heart disease.

 What are the recommended cholesterol levels?